 = $90,000 (COGS)

-Most bookkeeping software will help you determine COGS if you track your inventory and sales.
+Most bookkeeping software will help you determine COGS if you track your inventory and sales, and financial statements to track your company’s health.
 COGS numbers are usually included in your Profit & Loss reports.
 And if you use Bench, we’ll calculate it for you.

 If your inventory costs change throughout the year, this will also have implications for calculating your COGS, but there are a few ways you can account for that when doing your calculations.